 - Keep windows clear of ice and condensation

-- Use low-beam headlights to avoid glare reflection
+- Use low-beam headlights to avoid glare reflection from snow

-- Carry tire chains if legally required
+- Carry tire chains if legally required or if forecast calls for significant snow

 Frequently Asked Questions About NYC to Philadelphia Weather Driving